katre/katre.github.io/beanstalk/index.md

 6)](https://a5e.tools/node/1823) and a kennel for the [giant hounds (as winter wolf, CR 3)](https://a5e.tools/node/2008).

-encounters: wyverns, hounds, servants, Tom
+Encounters: wyverns, hounds, servants, Tom

 #### Solarium

 The solarium has had part of the roof replaced with glass, and is full of tubs of soil growing giant flowers.

-some kind of trap
+There is a [brown mold trap](https://a5e.tools/node/2726) in one corner of the
+room: that corner is exceptionally cold.

-encounters: servants, Tina
+Encounters: servants, Tina

 #### Trophy Room

 Holds trophies of Tom's hunts.
 The walls are covered with the heads of deer, peryton, and even a young red dragon (worth 500 gp to a collector).

-some kind of trap
+There is a large birdcage here, with a halfling bard (level 3) trapped inside.
+The key is in the Bedroom.

-encounters: servants, Tom, Mildred
+Encounters: servants, Tom, Mildred

 #### Sewing Room

 A large loom sits here, along with many bolts of finished cloth, and a few dummies with partially sewn clothes.

-some kind of trap
+Thrad runs back and forth from the looms.
+Anyone moving through the room needs to make a Dexterity save.
+On a failure, they become entangled in the yarn and need to extract themselves (or get help).
+To extract, make a DC 15 check (any applicable skill), but on a failure the loom is loudly knocked over.

+On the far wall is a bolt of silk worth 200 GP.

-encounters: Tina
+Encounters: servants, Tina

 #### Guest Rooms